 Be nice.
 Or else.

-Lead Web Developer at The Shotbow Network Joined about 3 years ago
+Lead Web Developer at The Shotbow Network Joined over 3 years ago

 Oh i see the problem! https isn't listening on non-www ;)